barefootfunk/holyspacebaby/src/visions/everything.md

 mindChoice: Enough
 chaosChoice: Not enough
 ---
-The mouth says happily: "This is all I have to give.
+The mouth says happily: "This is everything I have.
 Please take it all.
 I love you."